 If you have more time than we did in Plettenburg Bay, be sure to take a hike.
 Hiking at Robberg Nature Reserve is a popular choice for families driving the Garden Route South Africa.

-Giraffe View Safari Camp – Garden Route South Africa with Kids
+Giraffe View Safari Camp – Garden Route South Africa Itinerary with Kids

 We chose to stopover for a night at Giraffe View Safari Camp on our Garden Route road trip.
 It is a small, conservation-minded reserve located about 15 minutes outside Plettenburg Bay.
 Giraffe View Safari Camp offers several cabins for families and groups to rent.
 Families should be sure to stop at the grocery store in Plettenburg Bay on their way into the camp.
 There they can pick up firewood, food, and other necessary supplies.
 We found the grocery stores in South Africa well stocked.
 It was easy to pick up some chicken and beef for our evening braai as well as yogurt and breakfast cereal.